24/7 Support Line - Call Now

 Overview

 Connecticut Valley Hospital is a mental health treatment center for people seeking treatment near Middlesex County.
-As part of their treatment modalities for recovery, Connecticut Valley Hospital provides couples/family therapy during treatment.
+As part of their treatment modalities for recovery, Connecticut Valley Hospital provides couples/family therapy, group counseling, and cognitive behavioral therapy during treatment.
 Connecticut Valley Hospital is located in Middletown, Connecticut, accepting cash or self-payment for treatment.

 Connecticut Valley Hospital at a Glance